Getting Ready For Our First Goats: What We're Buying

 Digital Thermometer: A quick and accurate way to check a goat’s temperature.
 Always have a dedicated animal thermometer.

-Veterinary Stethoscope: Essential for listening to heart and lung sounds, which is crucial for diagnosing conditions like pneumonia or monitoring heart health.
+Veterinary Stethoscope: This is essential for listening to heart and lung sounds, which is crucial for diagnosing conditions like pneumonia or monitoring heart health.

 Precision Tweezers: Useful for removing foreign objects such as thorns or splinters from a goat's skin.